Possible resolution of a spacetime singularity with field transformations: Summary and Discussion

-{\it Summary and Discussion. } In this paper, we have discussed a possible way to resolve a spacetime singularity by transformations of the metric and matter fields.
+In this paper, we have discussed a possible way to resolve a spacetime singularity by transformations of metric and matter fields.
 First, we have shown that a certain class of spacetime singularities can be hidden by performing appropriate conformal and disformal metric transformations that are determined by the matter fields involved in the original theory.
-As an explicit example, we have considered the case of a homogeneously but anisotropically expanding universe with a space-like initial singularity, and obtained a set of conformal and disformal metric transformations that make the metric flat.
-Although not presented in this paper, it is not difficult to show that the time-like singularity in the Reissner-Nordstr\"om spacetime can be also hidden by a similar transformation.
+As an explicit example, we have a model of homogeneously but anisotropically expanding universe with a space-like initial singularity, and obtained a set of conformal and disformal metric transformations that make the metric flat. \footnote{Although we do not present in this paper, it is not difficult to show that the time-like singularity in the Reissner-Nordstr\"om spacetime can be also hidden by a similar transformation.}

-The matter fields and associated transformations are singular at the original spacetime singularity, and therefore they are also singular at the corresponding points in the resultant Minkowski spacetime.
+The matter fields and associated transformations are singular at the original spacetime singularity, and therefore they are also singular in their original form at the corresponding points in the resultant Minkowski spacetime.
 However, as is trivially realized from the flat geometry, the matter fields do not contribute to the effective energy momentum tensor since the Einstein tensor identically vanishes.
 Namely, the spacetime singularity is hidden in the singular stealth fields in the resultant theory.
-Then we have shown that for a class of singularities for which the action is regular, the singularity associated with the singular stealth field can be completely eliminated by performing a matter field redefinition.
+Then we have shown that for a class of singularities for which the action is regular, the singularity associated with the singular stealth fields can be completely eliminated by performing a field redefinition of matter fields.
+It is worthy to emphasize that the action is invariant under any transformation of the field variables and hence the regularity of the action is preserved under any transformation even if a transformation is singular.

 There are, however, still some open questions, and the significance of our approach is not yet clear.
 For instance, since we have considered only highly symmetric background solutions, we do not know if perturbations around this background remain regular or not.
 Another issue is the change of the spacetime causality through the metric transformation.
 Even though the resultant theory after the transformation is equivalent to the original one except for the singularity, interpretations of physical laws in the new theory should be significantly different from the original one especially from the point of spacetime causality.
 We should also mention that our approach is apparently not applicable to all types of spacetime singularities.
 Therefore the classification of singularities along with similar directions to our work may be a not only necessary but also interesting issue.